 The 3D game board is moving in space initially to suggest that this is an interactive 3D display, and you can manipulate the game board to help you visualize the 3D game state.
 Specifically, you can:

-5. Cycle the grid from blank to parallel to the axes (the default) to showing all 26 directions, by using the keyboard command 'a'.
+Cycle the grid from being blank, to being parallel to the axes (the default), to showing all 26 directions, by using the keyboard command 'a'. or using the menu labeled Grid: in the control column.

 You can also place markers on the 2D cross sections.
 There is one cross section for each axis.
 You can toggle a display of the axes in the 3D board by typing 'A'.
 The radio buttons underneath each 2D board let you choose which of the possible cross sections is being displayed.